 - I may receive a commission if you purchase points through my link

 If you purchase the maximum allowed, you will receive 55,000 points plus 22,000 bonus points for a total of 77,000 points.
 The total cost is $1,320, about 1.85 cents per point.
 Last time they ran this promotion the bonus was 40% so it’s about as high as it’s ever been.

 Below is the current award chart for Hyatt hotels, starting at as little as 5,000 points in a standard room, and goes up to 60,000 points in a suite at Hyatt’s most aspirational hotels.

-As I wrote before, you can stay free on points at the brand new Grand Hyatt Baha Mar.
+As I have written before, you can stay free on points at the brand new Grand Hyatt Baha Mar.
 You can still save money even if you use points purchased to redeem a night.
 As an example, for the President’s Day weekend in February 2018, the average nightly rate for the 3-day weekend is $445 per night.
 With taxes and fees, 3 nights will cost you $1,737 in total (there are lots of taxes!)
 Alternatively, you can use 20,000 points per night, or 60,000 points total for the entire weekend.

 When I stayed at the Hyatt Zilara Montego Bay Jamaica, the cash cost was $620 / night plus tax!
 So if you were planning on staying there, buying points would be a cheaper option as well.
 I generally do not recommend buying points speculatively, but if you have a specific redemption like this, it could make sense

 Purchased points or airline miles can represent great value sometimes.
 But as always, you need to crunch the numbers to ensure it makes sense.